MRamya-sri/SENTIMENT-ANALYSIS-ISREAL-PALESTINE-REDDITCOMMENTS/README.md

 ![download (1)](https://github.com/user-attachments/assets/f1df9719-ea95-4ec7-965c-0cf75e29277c)

 ## Results
 The results of the sentiment analysis and classification are displayed in the notebook.
-Key results include:

 The logistic regression model used for sentiment classification achieved the following performance metrics:

 Accuracy: 84.67%

 Precision: 0.8489424433054571

 Recall: 0.8466527803411817

 F1 Score: 0.846699868369603

 ## Contributing